Performance-Carbon Trade-Offs across Architectural Biases in Shear Flow Forecasting: Experiment

-We set-up the large-scale experiment on modelling incompressible shear flow governed by the Navier–Stokes equations, using the spatio-temporal forecasting models introduced in Section~\ref{sec:background}.
+We instantiate this framework for forecasting incompressible shear flow governed by the Navier-Stokes equations, a setting that is both computationally demanding and governed by well-understood physical structure, making it well-suited for studying the efficacy-efficiency trade-off. \looseness=-1

-\paragraph{Data.} The incompreesible shear flow data is derived from \textit{The Well} dataset \citep{ohana_thewell_2024} generated with \textit{Dedalus} \citep{Burns_ShearFlow_2020}.
-We use a subset of the full dataset consisting of 240 simulations spanning six PDE parameter settings with $40$ initial conditions each.
+\paragraph{Data.} We use the incompressible shear flow data from \textit{The Well} collection~\citep{ohana_thewell_2024}, generated with \textit{Dedalus}~\citep{Burns_ShearFlow_2020}.
+The dataset captures the coupled non-linear evolution of four physical fields: horizontal and vertical velocity, pressure, and a passive tracer on a periodic spatial domain, see example in Fig.~\ref{fig:data}.
+We work with a subset, which consists of 240 simulations spanning six PDE parameter settings and $40$ initial conditions settings.
 Simulations are resolved at $256\times 512$ with $200$ time steps ($\Delta t=0.1$).
-The data is split by initial condition into 80/10/10 for training, validation, and testing, yielding $37,632$ one-step samples for training, $4,704$ for one-step inference, and $24$ trajectories for autoregressive rollout (initialised at $t=0$).
-The dataset is particularly challenging due to the coupled evolution of four physical fields (velocity components, pressure, tracer) and its non-linear spatiotemporal dynamics at high resolution.
-Further details on PDE formulation and initialization are provided in App.~\ref{app:dataset}.
+The data is split by initial condition into $80$/$10$/$10$ for training, validation, and testing, yielding $37,632$ one-step samples for training, $4,704$ for one-step inference, and $24$ trajectories for autoregressive rollout initialised at $t=0$.
+Further details on the PDE formulation and initialisation are provided in App.~\ref{app:dataset}.

-\paragraph{Models.} We evaluate eight architectures spanning a spectrum of physics inductive biases, from purely data-driven to strongly physics-informed, summarised in Table~\ref{tab:models}.
-We use standard U-nets \citep{ronneberger_2015} and a ConvNeXt variant (UNet-CN) \citep{liu_convnet_2022} for improved hardware-efficiency.
-Zero-padding serves as our no-bias baseline, while circular padding (CP) introduces a weak prior consistent with periodic boundary conditions in the dataset.
-We also include our proposed FM model.
-Finally, we include three variants of the Fourier Neural Operator (FNO): a baseline model, a Tucker-factorized (TFNO) variant \citep{kossaifi_TFNO_2023} that improves parameter effiency, and a U-shaped (UFNO) variant \citep{rahman_UNO_2023} designed to better capture multi-scale interactions.
+\paragraph{Models.} We evaluate seven models spanning a spectrum of physics inductive biases, summarised in Table~\ref{tab:models}.
+We consider a baseline U-net and a ConvNeXt variant (UNet-CN)~\citep{liu_convnet_2022}, which improves hardware efficiency through modern convolutional design.
+We introduce a weak form of inductive bias by applying circular padding to both architectures (UNet-CP, UNet-CN-CP).
+For models with stronger physics priors, we include three FNO variants: a baseline FNO, a Tucker-factorized variant (TFNO)~\citep{kossaifi_TFNO_2023} that improves parameter efficiency, and a U-shaped variant (UFNO)~\citep{rahman_UNO_2023} designed to better capture multi-scale interactions.